thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/remote-creating-connector-modbus.md

 in the "**Configuration**" column, which will indicate whether the gateway is successfully aligned with the remote settings.

-Also, you can see the connector logs to make sure that connector works, for this purpose, use the following steps:
+Also, you can see the connector logs to make sure that the connector works, for this purpose, follow these steps:
 {% assign seeConnectorLogs = '
     ===
         image: /images/gateway/dashboard/gateway-getting-started-modbus-11-ce.png,